 |Keep up with all the latest news from Brazil and get involved in the debate on Twitter with our new World Cup Social Hub|

 However, full-back Armero is confident of marginalising the talented forward so long as everyone remains focused on their task.

-"If we're going to nullify the threat posed by Neymar, then everyone in the team will have to lend a helping hand to the players marking him," Armero told FIFA.com.
+"If we're going to nullify the threat posed by Neymar, then everyone in the team will have to lend a helping hand to the players marking him," Armero told Fifa's official website.